Bowers Fly Baby: Development

 The prototype Fly Baby first flew in 1962, becoming the winner of the Experimental Aircraft Association's 1962 design competition.

 Variants include a biplane version called the Bowers Bi-Baby or Fly Baby 1-B, a floatplane version, and several dual-cockpit designs by various builders.
 Bowers also designed a side-by-side two-seat version he called Namu II, but few examples have been built.

-Over 500 Fly Babies have been completed to date, with scores still flying worldwide and an active network of builders and owners.
+Over 500 Fly Babies have been completed to date, with numerous still flying worldwide and an active network of builders and owners.
 It is built from plans and was designed to be constructed in a garage using only basic hand tools, by a person of average "home handyman" skill in 1962.
 The plans consist of over one hundred pages of typewritten instructions and dimensioned drawings.
-After Bowers' death in 2003 the plans were unavailable for a time, but starting in 2007 they were back on the market, sold by the Bowers family.
+After Bowers' death in 2003 the plans were unavailable for a time.
+Starting in 2007 they were back on the market, sold by the Bowers family.